indico/indico/doc/guides/PaperReviewingGuides/PaperReviewingRoles/PaperReviewingRoles.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this case the
-conference manager has chosen to judge only the paper`s content.
+conference manager has chosen to judge only the paper's content.
 The contribution is assigned to a set of content reviewers who will
-give their opinion on the contribution`s content.
+give their opinion on the content.
 Then the referee
 will give his final judgment by setting it as ``accepted``,
 ``rejected`` or ``to be corrected``.
 If it has to be corrected, the
 contribution is sent back to the author with the referee comments.